nataliakuzan/Game-Store/README.md

 # Game-Store
-Blazor application for managing a simple game catalog
+Application for managing a simple game catalog